Budibase/website/content/blog/automation/internal-processes.md

 Rather, we can only call something a process if _(more or less)_ the same steps are carried out to reach _(more or less)_ the same goal every time.

+So, business processes approach defined tasks in a systematic way.

 Still - that’s not to say that our employees always _know_ that they’re following a process.
 This might seem a little counterintuitive but stick with us.

 To understand what’s going on, we need to know the difference between _formal_ and _informal_ processes.